 IVR Script Examples

-Auto attendant scripts all start out with an IVR greeting and then either present callers with options to choose from or transfer the call to another number or voicemail box.
+IVR scripts all start out with a greeting and then either present callers with options to choose from or transfer the call to another number or voicemail box.

 Here are some templates of effective IVR scripts for various scenarios: